-In 2022, the tourism sector was still in flux, reeling from two years of major impacts from the COVID-19 pandemic.
+In 2023, the tourism sector is still in flux, reeling from three years of major impacts from the COVID-19 pandemic.

-To assess labour market needs resulting from the pandemic, as well as to gather information that will help support recovery in the tourism sector, Tourism HR Canada conducted a business intelligence survey, thanks to funding by Employment and Social Development Canada (ESDC).
-Four additional survey waves will take place through to 2024.
+To assess labour market needs resulting from the pandemic, as well as to gather information that will help support recovery in the tourism sector, Tourism HR Canada is conducting a series of business intelligence surveys, thanks to funding by Employment and Social Development Canada (ESDC).

 A full report analyzing the results of this survey is now available as a free download, and highlights are provided below.